profile curation and automated feeds by GRRL! updated: January 28, 2026

-Bio Excerpt: Farah AlYousef is breaking barriers in a country where women couldn’t legally drive until 2017.
-The 22-year-old Saudi racing driver made history in 2025 as the second Saudi woman to compete in the F1 Academy series, racing as a wildcard entry at her home circuit in... (full bio below ↓↓)
+Bio Excerpt: Farah AlYousef is a 22-year-old Saudi racing driver who won the 2022 Saudi Women’s Karting Championship and made history as the second Saudi woman to— (full bio below ↓↓)

 Farah Al Yousef